 Alternatively, an L-shaped kitchen at the back of the new space could allow the dining table to be placed centrally in the room and further towards doors to the garden.

 Should rooflights in the side return extension be openable?
-If your bi-fold, sliding or other patio doors are likely to be opened frequently you may not need to be able to open the roof windows to ventilate the room – fixed designs are usually more budget-friendly.
+If your bi-fold, sliding or other patio doors are likely to be opened frequently you may not need to be able to open the roof windows to ventilate the room – fixed designs are usually a more budget-friendly extension idea.
 But on cold days when you don’t want a draught whistling through, openable rooflights are an advantage, and they’ll help regulate the temperature in summer too.
 To make life easy, opt for electronic operation by means of a remote control and a rain sensor to close them automatically when the sky clouds over and droplets start to fall.